rpmeyer3/Filmhub/Database/README.md

 ## Setup Instructions

-The database is automatically set up when you run Django migrations:
+The database is set up when you run Django migrations with PostgreSQL:

 ```bash
 cd Backend